mmorykan/CS50Project1/README.md

 The results.html page lists links to the books that were related to the search information provided by the user and the submit.html page is the success page for successfully posting a review and/or rating with a button taking the user back to the books page.

+I have 4 jpg files in the static folder along with my scss and css file.

 I used 4 tables for this project, 1 for users, 1 for books and book information, 1 for book reviews, and 1 for the